haftings/recipes/Pie, Pumpkin.md

 1. Pour custard into **pie shells**
 1. Cover pie edges with **pie shield** or **aluminum foil**
 1. Bake **15 min** while preparing **streusel** topping:
-   1. Remove items from freezer
+   1. Remove butter and utensils from freezer
    1. Mix **flour**, **brown sugar**, and **cinnamon** in the medium mixing bowl
    1. Finely chop **cold butter** and blend it into the mixture with fork or pastry blender until crumbly
    1. Mix in chopped **walnuts**